Jarl-Bjoern/Einherjer/README.md

 The current use is at your own risk.

-The name `Einherjer` comes from the Old Norse language and means `lone fighter`.
-Furthermore, the immortal warriors were also called Einherjer in Valhalla, who fight together in the great battle Ragnarök.
+The name `Einherjer` comes from the old norse language and means `lone fighter`.
+Furthermore, the immortal warriors were also called Einherjer in valhalla, who fight together in the great battle ragnarök.

 <strong>Please do `not` use the program `for illegal intentions`.</strong><br />
 <br />